andreamanera/RTassignment1/README.md

 the `drive()`  function was created to allow the robot to move straight, it can go forward, giving to `speed`parameter a positive value, or it can go backward giving to `speed` parameter a negative value

 * Arguments
-  - `speed`, the linear velocity that we want the robot to assume.
+  - `speed`: the linear velocity that we want the robot to assume.
-  - `seconds`, the amount of seconds we want to drive.
+  - `seconds`: the amount of seconds we want to drive.
 * Returns
   - None.
 * Code